morispi/HG-CoLoR/README.md

 Reference
 --------------

-Currently accepted for an oral presentation at Jobim 2017, under the title:
+If you use HG-CoLoR in your research, please cite:

-HG-CoLoR: Hybrid-Graph for the error Correction of Long Reads
+Pierre Morisse, Thierry Lecroq and Arnaud Lefebvre.
+HG-CoLoR: Hybrid-Graph for the error Correction of Long Reads, Actes des Journées Ouvertes Biologie Informatique et Mathématiques, 2017.

 Contact
 --------------